-- As indicated in the Narrative Statement, there are 10 schools with licensed deficit budgets at the year-end, totalling £2.2m.
-There are also 9 schools with local authority loans with a total balance of £2.5m, 4 of which have licensed deficit budgets.
-Because of the complexities and future uncertainties over the arrangements for dealing with school deficits / loans, some or all of this total of £4.7m may ultimately fall to be met from the Council's General Fund, either in 2019/20 or a later year. - The NHS has a current application for charitable status.
+- As indicated in the Narrative Statement, there are 14 schools with licensed deficit budgets at the year-end, totalling £3.7m.
+There are also 9 schools with local authority loans with a total balance of £3.0m.
+Because of the complexities and future uncertainties over the arrangements for dealing with school deficits / loans, some or all of this total of £6.7m may ultimately fall to be met from the Council's General Fund, either in 2019/20 or a later year. - The NHS has a current application for charitable status.
 If accepted this would require a backdated payment of around £9.2m by the Council and an ongoing annual loss of business rates of £0.127m.